herts-astrostudents/Bayfordbury_project/README.md

 Writing tests for the modules helps minimising bugs in the package.
 Look over the existing files in the `tests` folder to see how to write a test and look at the [documentation](https://docs.python.org/2/library/unittest.html)

+To access the Bayfordbury archive (and test the queries) you need an API key and your Observer ID, you can get those in your [account](https://observatory.herts.ac.uk/telescopes/myaccount.php).
+`credentials_example.py` is an example of a credentials file.
+Make one in `tests/` or `scripts/` directories and import them to the scripts/tests (see `tests/test_api.py` for an example).
+Everyone has their own set of credentials and should create their own `credentials.py`, it is added to `.gitignore` and should not appear in the repository, only locally.

 To run all tests in the directory, run

 ```bash